7 Best AI Image Upscalers in 2026 (Tested & Compared)

 Best For

 Photographers, retouchers, print shops, and archival projects where fidelity to the source is non-negotiable and you're willing to trade workflow speed for absolute quality.
 Also a solid pick if you already own a Lightroom / Photoshop workflow and want a plugin that drops into it.
+Pick Topaz if upscaling is the deliverable.
+Pick a different tool if upscaling is one step on the way to a TikTok carousel.

 3. Magnific AI - Best for Creative AI Art